sjitb/FindAFoodTruck/README.md

 ## Implementation Logic:
 The goal was to utilize most of the functionalities of the Socrata API<br>
-The base url for the API call is :`https://data.sfgov.org/resource/jjew-r69b.json`<br>
+The base url for the API call is: <https://data.sfgov.org/resource/jjew-r69b.json><br>
 ### Authentication:
-Authentication is done by using App Token obtained from `https://data.sfgov.org`<br>
+Authentication is done by using App Token obtained from <https://data.sfgov.org`><br>
 The App Token is passed along in the request URL in the form of the `$$app_token` parameter<br>
 ### Data Filter:
 The built in filters utilized:<br>